okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/users/index.md

 Creates a user with a specified User Type (see [User Types](/docs/reference/api/user-types)).
 The type specification may be included with any of the above Create User operations; this example demonstrates creating a user without credentials.

 The User Type determines which [Schema](/docs/reference/api/schemas) applies to that user.
-After a user has been created, the user currently can only be assigned a different User Type by an administrator via a full replace update.
+After a user has been created, the user can be assigned a different User Type only by an administrator via a full replace update.

 ##### Request Example